 Can never be taken.

 Their writing was real, raw, honest.
 Too good to contain to our classroom.
-I subscribed to Teen Ink, a monthly magazine written by teenagers and published by the Young Authors Foundation.
+I subscribed to Teen Ink, a monthly magazine written by teenagers.
 I helped my students set up online accounts.
 I gave them one class period each month to submit their best works—and they did so with gusto.